jmtraver/jmtraver.github.io/lcmsr.md

 # Latent Curve Model with Structured Residuals

-## A tutorial by Jen Traver and Patrick Curran!
+## A tutorial by Jen Traver and Patrick Curran! :D

 ---